Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The “one purpose” test further lowers the government’s burden.
 If even one purpose of the payment was to induce referrals, the statute is violated, even if there were other legitimate purposes.

-The AKS’s scope is broad.
-Consulting agreements, medical directorships, and joint ventures can all trigger an investigation.
+AKS violations arise across the full spectrum of healthcare fraud enforcement.
+The firm defends kickback allegations in home health referral networks, laboratory marketing services agreements, sober home patient brokering schemes, DME order generation arrangements, infusion center referral relationships, and digital health platform enrollment incentives.
 The OIG Safe Harbor Regulations define limited exceptions, but the safe harbors are narrow, technically demanding, and require factual support for protection.
 Violations carry criminal penalties of up to 10 years’ imprisonment per violation, civil monetary penalties, and exclusion from federal healthcare programs.

 Scott Armstrong and Drew Bradylyons defend executives and medical professionals nationwide in investigations and charged cases involving the Anti-Kickback Statute.